-Lack of Consistency and Clarity
+(a) Lack of Consistency and Clarity

-Non-preferential rules of origin in the United States can be divided into three categories according to their purposes: (1) rules for origin marking; (2) rules for the enforcement of quantitative restrictions on importation in the context of textile products; and (3) rules that are applied widely in enforcing trade-related measures such as application of tariffs and import quotas (but excepting that of textile products).
-Further, US preferential rules of origin are divided into (4) general preferential rules of origin that confer preferential treatment on good originating in developing countries and (5) NAFTA rules of origin and rules of origin marking.
+Non-preferential rules of origin in the United States can be divided into three categories according to their purposes, i.e. (i) rules for origin marking, (ii) rules for the enforcement of quantitative restrictions on importation in the context of textile products, and (iii) rules that are applied widely in enforcing trade-related measures such as application of tariffs and import quotas (but excepting that of textile products).
+Further, US preferential rules of origin are divided into (iv) general preferential rules of origin that confer preferential treatment on good originating in developing countries and (v) the NAFTA rules of origin and rules of origin marking.
 It is therefore said that the US rules of origin constitute a complicated legal regime.

-There are two kinds of rules of origin about marking in the United States, the contents of which are different: those established by the US Tariff Act, and those established by the Federal Trade Commission (rules framed by the latter organization were designed for protecting the right of consumers).
-It is possible that the two kinds of rules could be contributing to the confusion among exporters.
-Further, the rules mentioned in (3) above have been developed through customs interpretation and case law.
-In general, courts and the US Customs Service establish the origin of a product processed in two or more countries based on where the product was "substantially transformed" into a new and different article of commerce.
-Since US Customs and the courts decide whether a certain product has undergone a "substantial transformation" on a case-by-case basis, origin determinations have been extremely unpredictable.
+There are two kinds of rules of origin about marking in the United States - whose contents are different, i.e. those established by the US Tariff Act and those established by the Federal Trade Commission (rules framed by the latter organization were designed for protecting the right of consumers).
+It is possible that this could be contributing to the confusion among exporters.
+Further, the rules mentioned in (iii) above are developed through customs interpretation and case law.
+In general, courts and the US Customs Service establish the origin of a product processed in two or more countries based on where the product was "Substantially Transformed" into a new and different article of commerce.
+Since US Customs and the courts decide whether a certain product has undergone a "Substantial Transformation" on a case-by-case basis, origin determinations have been extremely unpredictable.

 The United States itself has recognized that its current case-by-case approach lacks predictability.
-Desiring to increase objectivity and certainty, the government of the United States in January 1994 proposed amendments to its rules of origin to be applied to imports that unified all rules of origin relating to non-preferential treatment.
-Two exceptions were the FTC's rules of origin on marking requirements and textile products.
+Desiring to increase objectivity and certainty, the government of the United States in January 1994 proposed amendments to its rules of origin to be applied to imports which unified all rules of origin relating to non-preferential treatment except both the FTC's rules of origin on marking requirements and textile products.
 The US government stated that the amendments were intended to codify customs rules of origin in order to provide rules that are more objective and transparent.
-The amended rules would determine origin based on a change in tariff classification.
+The amended rules would determine origin based upon a change in tariff classification.
 The United States deserves praise for its efforts in attempting to bring clarity to its rules of origin.
 However, implementation of this rule has been put off in view of the harmonization programme for non-preferential rules of origin undertaken by the WTO.